 The National Environmental Policy for Zanzibar brought some environmental restrictions to preserve cultural and biological diversity.
 This is an issue of sustainability and responsible tourism.
-The visitors are expected to act responsibly towards Zanzibar’s environment and cultures as well.
+The visitors are expected to act responsibly towards Zanzibar’s environment and culture as well.
 It is necessary to preserve the uniqueness and magic and of Zanzibar’s island.

 History of Zanzibar

 Zanzibar has been cut off from mainland Africa for many thousands of years.